bevane/repocheck/README.md

 ### Additional flags

+#### Sort
 Sort flag `-s` or `--sort` can be used to sort the results by a specific key

 `repocheck --sort=name` to sort by repo name

 `repocheck -s=synced` to sort by sync status of the repo - unsynced repos will be at the top

+#### Filter
+Filter flag `-F` or `--filter` can be used to filter the results by either sync status or last modified date

+`repocheck --filter synced=yes` to only show repos that are synced

+`repocheck -F lastmodified=2024-01-01` to only show repos that were last modified on 2024-01-01

+`repocheck -F "lastmodified>=2024-01-01"` to only show repos that were last modified on or later than 2024-01-01

+*Note: for options containing '<' or '>' surround the entire filter option with quotes to prevent them from being interpreted as operators by bash*

 # Planned features
-- [ ] Add flag to filter the results by last modified date and sync status
 - [ ] Add flag for plain output to only output the absolute paths of the repos
 - [ ] Add flag for json output
 - [ ] Add head and tail flag to limit output